QUIT Tobacco Cessation

 HOW DO I SCHEDULE A QUIT APPOINTMENT?

-Students who wish to inquire about the service or to schedule an intake appointment should call The Office of Health Education and Promotion at 412-383-1830 (M-F 8:30am-5pm).
+Students who wish to inquire about the service or to schedule an intake appointment should call The ATOD Health Educator in the Wellness Center at 412-383-1872 (M-F 8:30am-5pm)